 Claims can be difficult to pursue if the food poisoning bacteria have a long incubation period.
 But if you were one of large group who have been poisoned then your food poisoning claim will be easier to prove.

-If you ate in many different establishments in a short period of time then it may be difficult to identify the source of the infection.
+If you ate in different establishments in a short period of time then it may be difficult to identify the source of the infection that caused:

 More information can be found at the Food Standards Agency.